Attryy/Setting-up-your-Python-ML-system/README.md

 ## _Section 2_ - Computer Vision (CV)

 #### A. Install OpenCV
-Many of my Computer Vision needs are met by SciKit-Image, but I often use OpenCV 3
+Many of my Computer Vision needs are met by NumPy & SciKit-Image, but I often use OpenCV 3

-( this really seems to work...still verifying: ~$ pip install opencv-contrib-python )

 Install these dependencies first.
 See what is required and what is optional here:
 https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html